kyokohunter/github-pages-test/Preserving Games Cheatsheet.md

 dd if=/dev/disk4 of=~/Desktop/Title\ Of\ Game.iso bs=2048
 ```

+## Backup CD as CUE/BIN
-As CUE/BIN - useful for mixed media discs
+Useful for mixed media discs
 Install MacPorts if not already installed
 Install cdrdao
 ```